Capital Lease Criteria

 Top 4 Criteria for a Capital Lease

-Capital Lease criteria are mainly of four types, and the lease agreement is valid only if it satisfied any of the four criteria.
+Capital Lease criteria are mainly of four types, and the lease agreement is valid only if it satisfies any of the four options –

 #1 – Ownership